 The Lyell Goldfield is located 40kms north of Reefton (Figure 1), where gold bearing quartz lodes were worked over a continuous strike length of 5kms.
 The Lyell Goldfield is the northern extension of the Reefton Goldfield that produced 2 Moz of gold at an average recovered grade of 16g/t.
-The project overlays the historic Alpine United mine, that produced ~80koz of gold at an average recovered grade of ~17g/t between 1874 and closing in 1912.
+The project overlays the historic Alpine United mine, which produced ~80koz of gold at an average recovered grade of ~17g/t between 1874 and closing in 1912.

-Several other small mines, such as the Break of Day, Tyrconnell and United Italy also operated historically north of the Alpine United mine.
+Several other small mines, such as the Break of Day, Tyrconnell and United Italy, also operated historically north of the Alpine United mine.
 These are reported to have worked high grade quartz leaders up to about 10 cm width but only produced only small tonnages.

-Three historical quartz reef mines; Titchborne, Victor Emanual and the United Victory, were located further north.
-Not much is known about the Titchborne and Victor Emanual, although excerpts from historical newspapers indicate they worked quartz reefs around 1880, with mines servicedserviced by the Titchborne stamper battery.
+Three historical quartz reef mines, Titchborne, Victor Emanual and the United Victory, were located further north.
+Not much is known about the Titchborne and Victor Emanual, although excerpts from historical newspapers indicate they worked quartz reefs around 1880, with mines serviced by the Titchborne stamper battery.
 The United Victory Mine was worked over at least two levels.

-Geological and structural mapping has been undertaken over a 6kms strike extent of permit.
+Geological and structural mapping has been undertaken over 6kms strike extent of permit.
 The main structure is the Alpine Anticline.
 This fold extends along the length of the permit and is associated with quartz veining disseminated rhombic arsenopyrite.
-Assays from multiple rock chip samples of both quartz veining and arsenopyrite mineralisedmineralised sediments return gold grades near or below detection limits.
-Soil sampling to date has confirmed a continuous zone of strong arsenic soil anomaly extending over 5kms along the Alpine Anticline (Figure 2), while gold anomalism along this structure is patchy (Figure 3).

-However, recent soil sampling shows a NW trending gold anomaly that intersects the anticline around the Alpine United mine.
-The anomaly extends for over 4kms, where it potentially intersects a syncline around the United Victory mine (Figure 3).
+Assays from multiple rock chip samples of both quartz veining and arsenopyrite mineralised sediments returned gold grades near or below detection limits.
+Soil sampling to date has confirmed a continuous zone of strong arsenic soil anomaly extending over 5kms along the Alpine Anticline, while the gold anomaly shows a NW trend that intersects the anticline around the Alpine United mine (Figure 2).
+The anomaly extends for over 4kms, where it potentially intersects a syncline around the United Victory mine.
 The Break of Day mine is also located along this anomaly.
-The soil samples along the NNW gold trend identify several anomalous areas (Figure 3).
+The soil samples along the NNW gold trend identify several anomalous areas (Figure 2).
 These may represent mineralised shoots similar to those seen at Alexander River.
-The Alpine UnitedUnited mine shoot plunged ~45° to the north and was mined down to 500m below the surface with 80koz @ 17g/t Au recovered (Figure 4).
-The irregular stopes suggest that mining was focused on poddy quartz mineralisation within the shoot and there is potentially disseminated sulphide-gold mineralisation in the unmined parts of the shoot (Figure 4).
+The Alpine United mine shoot plunged ~45° to the north and was mined down to 500m below the surface with 80koz @ 17g/t Au recovered.